Elliot Jager: Dissertation

 Jager's Ph.D. dissertation examined the activities of the organized American Jewish community in regard to the 1988 decision by the United States to enter into a diplomatic dialogue with the Palestine Liberation Organization.
-In 2015, Jager made the dissertation available in digital form under the title "Leverage: How U.S. Presidents Use the American Jewish Community to Pressure Israel".

 Journalistic and literary career

 Between 1997 and 1999, Jager was a contributor to Jewish Ledger and Jewish Exponent.
 He joined the staff of The Jerusalem Post in 1999, holding various editorial positions at the paper, including literary editor, week-in-review editor, op-ed editor, and—taking over from Saul Singer—editorial page editor reporting to editor-in-chief David Horovitz.
 Jager left the Post to become the founding managing editor of Jewish Ideas Daily.
 He became a freelance writer in 2013, contributing regularly to such outlets as Newsmax and Israel My Glory magazine.
 In November 2015, he published his memoir, The Pater: My Father, My Judaism, My Childlessness.
 His second book, The Balfour Declaration: Sixty-Seven Words—100 Years of Conflict, was published in 2017.
+In October 2024, he put out Jewish Civilization and Its Discontents: A Post-October 7 Primer & Polemic.